-Lysander-Canso U.S. Short-Term and Floating Rate Fund (the "Fund") is an open-end fund formed under the laws of the Province of Ontario by an amendment dated May 11, 2021 to a master declaration of trust dated December 8, 2011, as the same was amended and/or consolidated from time to time.
-On May 12, 2021, the Fund commenced operations and became a reporting issuer, with its units qualified for distribution under a simplified prospectus.
+Lysander-Canso U.S. Credit Fund (the "Fund") is an open-end fund formed under the laws of the Province of Ontario by an amendment dated December 30, 2014 to a master declaration of trust dated December 8, 2011, as the same was amended and/or consolidated from time to time.
+At the time it was formed, the Fund's name was "Lysander U.S. Credit Fund".
+On December 30, 2014, the Fund commenced operations and became a reporting issuer, with its units qualified for distribution under a simplified prospectus.
+On December 31, 2015, the Fund changed its name to "Lysander-Canso U.S. Credit Fund".